-Laura Kacere, LPC
+Laura Kacere, MA, LPC

 Have you been experiencing feelings of isolation?
 Maybe you’re feeling disconnected from others and yourself, thinking “how do I build healthy relationships with others who validate me?”

 Have you been overly focused on small things around you, controlling aspects of work, eating, etc. as a way to avoid what’s happening in your life, to feel in control?
 Or maybe you’re using drugs or alcohol to avoid your emotions and intentionally feel “out of control?”

 Perhaps you’re thinking “I’m not sure who I am or how to be comfortable in who I am.”

 I became a therapist because I believe that everyone deserves to feel validated in their sense of themselves and to express their gender and sexuality in a way that feels true and authentic to them.

 I am interested in exploring identities and building collective strength through inner healing and outer commitment to social justice.
 I am passionate about the need for reconnecting with our bodies through movement and breath, and listening to the power the body holds in healing trauma and pain.

 As a therapist, I support my clients through this process and help them find new ways of relating to themselves and others.

 My clients often come to therapy asking questions like: